gmc17/ShortDeckNoLuckPoker/README.md

 | 6     | All-in                    |
 | 7     | Call                      |

-### Important: Average Rank Strength (ARS) Table

-This project requires a precomputed Average Rank Strength (ARS) table to function correctly.
-You have two options:

-1. **Download the pre-generated `ars_table.dat` file (Recommended)**
-   - This is the faster and easier option.
-   - Place the downloaded file in the project's root directory.

-2. **Generate the ARS table yourself**
-   - Run `generate_ars_tables()`.
-   - This will create `ars_table.dat` in the current directory.
-   - Not recommended, as this process is time-consuming.

-**Note:** Ensure you complete one of these steps before running the solver.
-The pre-generated file is recommended for most users to save time and computational resources.

 ## Range Generation
 The program can generate output its ranges for any position/action in the game.
 For example, here is its SB preflop fold range: